customizableprofiles/profiles/.github/pull-request-templates/add-profile.md

 Make sure its a profile.
 Make sure its not copied from here.
 If it's copied make sure you have permission.
+Has to be fully open source and readable.

 # Requirements
 [] Is it your's?